Fraise/wireguard-vpn/README.md

 You can either generate the clients private and public keys on your server then import them in your clients or do the opposite.

+## Add the client to your server

 To add the client connection to your server you can use two methods.
 Either you can add the client configuration to your server's *wg0.conf* or you can add it with a command.

+The `AllowedIPs` field determines which IPs will be routed to your peer.

 ### Method 1